Quick Facts About MPGe

 To be clear, good MPGe ratings don’t necessarily mean the best electric range.
 And MPGe is not tied directly to a vehicle’s speed or performance capability.
 Instead, a high MPGe rating shows that a car makes the best use of its electrical power.

-MPGe does not offer a direct and accurate cost comparison because your mileage results will vary due to many factors, no matter what kind of fuel the vehicle uses.
+MPGe does not offer a direct and accurate cost comparison because your mileage results will vary due to many factors, no matter which kind of fuel the vehicle uses.

-For the 2024 model year, a new EV’s window sticker shows an estimated annual electric cost based on a figure nearly 2 cents per kWh less than the current national average residential rate.
-The cost of a kWh varies considerably by region and whether you charge the electric car at home or a public charging station.
+For the 2026 model year, a new EV’s window sticker shows an estimated annual electric fuel cost based on 17 cents per kWh, close to the current national average residential rate.
+However, the cost of a kWh varies considerably by region and whether you charge the electric car at home or use a public charging station.
 The basic rule of thumb is this: Vehicles with a higher MPGe are more efficient than those with lower MPGe numbers.

 Kelley Blue Book factors such information into its Total Cost of Ownership comparisons, which is helpful when evaluating how much a vehicle will cost an average driver over five years.